oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Override Template Names and Syntax

 Overrides leverage a built-in WebLogic feature called 'Situational Config'.
 Situational config consists of XML formated files that closely resemble the structure of WebLogic config.xml and system resource module xml files.
 In addition, the attribute fields in these files can embed 'add', 'replace', and 'delete' verbs to specify the desired override action for the field.

-Use 'add' to specify the values for mbean attributes that have not been set in the original configuration, and use the 'replace' verb to specify the values for mbean fields that are already set in the original configuration.

-**IMPORTANT: Your overrides may not take effect if you use 'add' for an mbean attribute that already has a value specified in your original configuration, or use 'replace' for an attribute that does not already exist.**

 ## Override Template Names

 The Operator requires a different file name format for override templates than WebLogic's built-in Situational Config feature.
 It converts the names to the format required by situational config when it moves the templates to the domain home `optconfig` directory.
-Consult the following table for the required file name format:
+The following table describes the format:

 | Original Config |  Required Override Name |
 | --------------- |  ---------------------  |